Bionif92/Cursos-de-Programacion/React/React.md

 ### Validating Input Upon Lost Focus (Blur)

-With blur is like user was using the input a
+With blur is like user was using the input and then he change to other input
 ````
 import { useState } from 'react';